Is this a familiar picture?

 If the answer is “MAYBE” set the book aside for now.
 If you find you have a tower of books in the “maybe” category then I’d question whether you’re being rigorous enough.
 You probably the exercise again…..

 You could easily adapt this to a different time frame.
 If you have a particularly large target you may need to be more ruthless and choose books older than 3 years for example.

-You’ve ended up with a pile of books you ‘maybe’ want to read.
+If you’ve followed all these steps so far, you’ll now be faced with a pile of books you ‘maybe’ want to read.
 Tackling this pile should be your next step.

 First pick a book.
 Read about 30 pages.
 Then decide whether it’s interested you enough to want to continue reading.

 If no, then add it to your OUT pile

 If YES then you can put it back on your sheIf.

 Make a note of when you last assessed this book.
 If it’s still unread one year after that date, then it’s clearly not for you.
 Out it should go.